fossworx-labs/fossfolio/README.md

 Keeping the intended audience in mind, the USP of FOSSFolio is the degree of customization it offers.
 You can hack about just anything - the templates, the plugins - heck even the `build.py` is a small file that aggregates all the small modules into a default workflow - you can hack around that as well.

 You can even integrate the modules and functionalities into other larger programs!

+<h2 id="plugin-developmenr">Plugin Development</h2>

+A plugin can consist of anything, as long as it satisfies the following criteria:

+1. It has to act like a module (that is, it should have an `__init__.py`)
+2. It should have a `main.py` file that acts like a controller for other functionalities of the plugin.
+3. It should have a `run` method inside `main.py`, that will act as the controller method
+4. The `run` method should return a string containing the modified html code.
+(Be very careful at this step, since it may open your plugin to JS-based vulnerabilities.
+Any sanity checks are your responsibility - in exchange for maximum freedom with what you can do.)

+**Some points you may want to keep in mind:**

+1. Plugins are processed before wrapping the html code in the template.
+So you should be careful not to change any placeholder for Jinja while processing.
+2. Not a strict rule, but `<%...%>` style is pretty familiar to most developers around the world (thanks to JSP, EJS, etc).
+So you may want to keep placeholders in that format for better readability.

 ## Additional Notes